July 7, 2026

 What Makes an NFT “Non-Fungible”?

-The term “non-fungible” means something cannot be replaced or exchanged on a one-to-one basis.
-Unlike cryptocurrencies such as Bitcoin, where one coin equals another, each NFT is unique and irreplaceable.
+The term “non-fungible” refers to something that cannot be replaced or exchanged on a one-to-one basis.
+Unlike cryptocurrencies such as Bitcoin or Ethereum—where each unit holds the same value and can be swapped freely—every NFT is distinct, with its own unique characteristics, ownership record, and value.

 How NFT Art Works